josevitorrodriguess/market-scraping/README.md

 Web scraping API to search products across multiple e-commerce sites with price range filtering.

+**⚠️ Important Note: For Study Purposes Only ⚠️**

+This project is developed **exclusively for educational and demonstration purposes** of web scraping techniques.
+It is **not intended for production use**, commercial purposes, or to violate the Terms of Service of any website.
+The goal is to explore programming and data collection concepts responsibly.

 ## 📋 Features

 - Search products by name and price range